JeelBhalodia/SWT-Sentiment_Analysis/README.md

 Bit more general and flexible.
 Instead of hardcoding the arguments, users pass any number of arguments.

 ### 9. Functional Programming

+Functional Programming is a programming paradigm with software primarily composed of functions processing data throughout its execution.

++ final data structures

+A persistent data structure is one in which no operations result in permanent changes to the underlying structure.
+It's called “persistent” because as the structure goes through successive operations, all versions of the structure persist over time.

+I have used dataframes here so that we can have a little flexibilty, unlike tuples but however the structure doesn't change.
++ side effect free functions

+Pure functions do not have side effects, that is, they do not change the state of the program.
+Given the same input, a pure function will always produce the same output.
+If we like functions to be pure, then we should not change the value of the input or any data that exists outside the function's scope.

++ higher order functions

+Higher Order Functions either accept a function as an argument or return a function for further processing.
+Higher Order Functions give our code flexibility.
+By abstracting what functions are applied or returned, we gain more control of our program's behavior.

+If you are thinking that the lenggth of the code is a bit small, please click [here]().